humdrum-tools/humdrum-documentation/guide/ch24/index.md

 (Notice that, in this case, the consecutive fifths are separated by a barline.)

-Second, we need to define a pattern template for the **patt** command.
+Second, we need to define a pattern template for the <span class="tool">patt</span> command.
 The template is a series of one or more regular expressions that are stored in a separate file.
 In this case the pattern is trivial: just two consecutive perfect fifth tokens.
 We might store the following pattern